-Staff costs of any project partner choosing this option will be reimbursed for an amount of 20% of the sum of costs under all other budget lines, except "staff costs" and "office and administrative expenditure", without the need of submitting any employment/work contract, any invoice or document having equivalent value nor any proof of payment.
+If admitted by the call, staff costs of any project partner choosing this option will be reimbursed for an amount of 20% of the sum of costs under all other budget lines, except "staff costs" and "office and administrative expenditure", without the need of submitting any employment/work contract, any invoice or document having equivalent value nor any proof of payment.

-However, the beneficiary has to demonstrate that it has at least one employee involved in the project.
-This is done through a self-declaration issued by the beneficiary's legal representative (or delegated person) certifying that at least one employee of the beneficiary institution has worked in the project in the concerned reporting period and that flat rate method has not been applied to those parts of the project, which are subject to public procurement contracts that have a significant effect on the project.
+However, the beneficiary has to demonstrate that it has at least one employee/Legal Representative involved in the project.
+This is done through a self-declaration issued by the beneficiary's legal representative (or delegated person) certifying that at least one employee/Legal Representative of the beneficiary institution has worked in the project in the concerned reporting period and that flat rate method has not been applied to those parts of the project, which are subject to public procurement contracts which exceed in value the thresholds set out in Article 4 of Directive 2014/24/EU of the European Parliament and of the Council (49) or in Article 15 of Directive 2014/25/EU of the European Parliament and of the Council.